sasiqwerty/Mind/notepad/notepad.md

 You express concern over YouTube's addictive nature and the quality of its content.
 - 🤔 **Thoughts**: This is a common concern, given YouTube's algorithm designed to maximize user engagement.
 It might be beneficial to curate your viewing habits for a more quality experience.

 ## 2023-10-20 03:38:40

 testing

+## 2023-10-20 03:39:41
+was reading about break glazing, what is it and how does it affect racing this is from the new movie grand turismo 2023 seems like an intresting watch i will see it when I have time